 Don’t have time to dig up your own ‘crawlers?
 Windsor Wholesale Bait let’s you order nightcrawlers online to be shipped straight to your door, and the cost is about 1/4 of convenience store prices.

-Some guys – *cough* me included *cough* – swear by adding a couple frozen shiners to the glob of ‘crawlers.
+Some folks – *cough* me included *cough* – swear by adding a couple frozen shiners to the glob of ‘crawlers.
 It’s tough to tell if it makes a big difference, but catch a couple of bigguns while using ’em and you wouldn’t want to switch either!

 A great muddy water alternative